-- This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - Department has not conducted a stream survey for this waterbody.
-When a stream survey is conducted, more information may be √ available about the receiving stream.
+- \checkmark This facility does not discharge to a 303(d) listed stream. - ✓ This facility discharges to a stream with an EPA approved TMDL. - o The TMDL for the Missouri River was approved by the EPA on November 3, 2006.
+The pollutants of concern were Chlordane and Polychlorinated Biphenyls.
+The TMDL discusses that there are no Missouri facilities which discharge either directly to the Missouri River, or a tributary to, that have a potential to discharge detectable amounts of PCBs or chlordane.
+Therefore, the Tarkio WWTF is not considered a source of the pollutants of concern. - ✓ The Department has not conducted a stream survey for this waterbody.
+When a stream survey is conducted, more information may be available about the receiving stream.